-Many of Glenn's strengths as an entrepreneur were born out of gumption and trying again every time he failed.
+Why do some budding entrepreneurs succeed, while others fail?
+Glenn Stearns’ strengths as an entrepreneur were born out of gumption and trying again every time he failed.
 He compensated for the mistakes he made and the guidance he lacked by deciding to not take shortcuts and living from a place of integrity.
-To this day, these are values Glenn continues to put first.
+To this day, these are values Glenn continues to prioritize.

-In just under ten years after becoming a teenage father, and with no lending experience, Glenn formed his own mortgage company Stearns Lending LLC as well as a settlement company, Carriage Escrow.
+In just under ten years after becoming a teenage father, and with no lending experience, Glenn formed Stearns Lending LLC, and the settlement company Carriage Escrow.
 His settlement company soon became the largest HUD contractor in America.
 In 2002, Glenn's visionary success earned him Ernst and Young's "Entrepreneur of the Year" Award.

 Throughout his 25 years in business, Glenn has experienced his share of challenges and failures.
-The obstacles forced Glenn to continue to think out of the box and continue to innovate his industry.
+These forced Glenn to continue to think outside of the box and continue to innovate his industry.